lianzhoutw/filesort/README.md

 # filesort
-Sort a big file which can't be loaded into memory
+Sort a big file which can't be loaded into memory based on file merge sort algorithm .
 Usage: filesort [OPTIONS] FILE
 * -h,--help     Display this help and exit.
 * -o,--out-file Output file which stores the sorting results